Yortw/RSSDP/README.md

 I needed to find a custom/proprietary service on local networks from a mobile device.
 I decided this had been done before and I shouldn't re-invent the wheel so I started looking for existing, standard protocols that did this.
 I decided Zeroconf and SSDP seemed like the best two, and Zeroconf looked like the more efficient, less overhead option.
 Unfortunately I also need a solution where

 * I could publish a device.
-Many other SSDP libraries only focus on discovery.
+Many other libraries only focus on discovery.
 * the publish component runs on (at least) .Net 4.0, without relying on any external services.
 Many other implementations are just wrappers around a Windows or Linux service, which I couldn't guarantee would be installed/enabled etc.
 * the discovery component (at least) runs on Windows Phone and Xamarin.iOS.
 Preferably also .Net 4.0, Xamain.Android, WinRT and Compact Framework projects (I haven't yet done Android/WinRT/CF but they should be fairly easy when I get around to them).
 A lot of other implementations don't support the Xamarin platforms.
 * the API was consistent across platforms so I can write as little code with as little conditional compilation as possible (especially in Xamarin Forms projects).